danistark1/wirelessSensorGateway/README.md

 A Sensor Gateway project using RPI, a software defined radio module with acurite wireless sensors.(Other sensors can be used as long as they are supported by RTL_433)
 ![Grafana Station](https://github.com/danistark1/weatherStation/blob/master/img/weatherStationMain.png)

-# Sensor Gateway REST APIs
+# Sensor Gateway APIs

-Sensor Gateway REST APIs project at https://github.com/danistark1/wirelessSensorGatewayAPI
+Sensor Gateway APIs project at https://github.com/danistark1/wirelessSensorGatewayAPI

 # Hardware